michaelthorne/michaelthorne.github.io/_posts/2015-06-08-generating-my-static-site-with-jekyll-and-github-pages.markdown

 Jekyll and Grunt, but I still wanted to minify my HTML.

 Anatol Broder has created a clever Jekyll layout that [compresses HTML in Liquid](http://jch.penibelst.de).
-The great thing about this solution, is that a custom plugin isn’t required either.
+The nice thing about this solution, is that a custom plugin isn’t required either.

 ---